 During a cop’s career, there are crimes that cannot be solved, some of them linger and become a persistent conviction, a wisdom tooth that resurfaces long after it’s been extracted.
 This is the one that haunts Dean: Caucasian woman, 45, disappears from work, home, spouse and children, potentially abducted, potentially criminal, certainly attached to something lethal.
-For four years she's been missing, and she sticks in Dean's mind like a tumbleweed blown against a wire fence, always there, in the same shape as when it first happened.
-Recently, she turned up in his dreams, a shadow on the street below his apartment, a glimpse in profile in the stacks at the library, a peanut butter and cheese sandwich left on his desk that only one person could have known he liked.
-He had to take a leave from work to go after her.
+For four years she's been missing, and she sticks in Dean's mind like a tumbleweed blown against a wire fence, a constant, irritating presence.
+Recently, she started appearing in his life, not quite real yet undeniably her, in profile on the street, pulling away in a car, in the stacks at the library, footsteps in the aisle across from him.
+He could not pin her down and sleep deprivation took hold, he took a leave from work to go after her.

 Beth is his older sister by three minutes.
 Since the womb she has sucked life from his lips, taking more than her share while still keeping him alive.
 For nine months she thrived and he grew enough to maintain weight.
 Elbows out, she arrived in the world first and stayed there, blocking the light and the passage through.
 “There isn’t room for two full moons in the sky,” she once told him.
 “It would throw people off balance.”
 It was a warning to stay out of her way or she would crush him.

-In the trunk is his hockey stick, which could be mistaken for a weapon, but instead is one of his methods for controlling anger and feeling something, anything at all.
-Dean gets out of the rental car.
-He is nowhere in particular.
+In the trunk of the rental car is his hockey stick, which could be mistaken for a weapon but instead is one of his methods for controlling anger and feeling something, anything at all.
+Dean drives until he is nowhere in particular.
 The stick is aluminum and feels good in his hands, swift and accurate with a wicked flex.
-He plays beer league twice a week in Chicago, and it’s possible to find himself playing with ex-professionals; they have the same moves they had on television, but faster.
-His style has nothing to do with finesse.
+He plays beer league twice a week and at his rink in Detroit, it’s possible to find himself playing with ex-professionals.
+They spin moves and fire shots faster than they looked on television.
+His style relies on anticipation, reading the other players' body language.

 The highway is a long tongue of empty asphalt.
-Countless escapes have taken place on this straight stretch, employees with incriminating documents, young men afraid of what they feel, girls who don’t want to grow up.
 He finds a good rock in the ditch, taps it against his stick, rolls his shoulders and checks the horizons for traffic.
-For the next twenty minutes, he stickhandles the centreline, the way he used to as a kid, to escape Beth and her constant monitoring, the glare of their shared personality.
-The past and the future collide in his chest.
+For the next twenty minutes, he stickhandles the centreline the way he used to as a kid, to escape Beth and the glare of their shared personality.
+He forgets to breathe and falls over, hips pressed onto the cold hard surface as the past and the future collides in his chest.